NASA-Tensegrity-Robotics-Toolkit/NTRTsim/src/dev/steve/Escape_T6/README.txt

 ---------------------
 - The energy spent calculation in the controller does not seem to correctly calculate how much energy each muscle spends (may be wrong units)
+- Change pretension to be a Monte Carlo variable (add it to actions<>)

 QUESTIONS
 ---------